5 stars

 Talk to a Lawyer

-Canada’s Self-Employed Program is designed to streamline the immigration process for certain motivated individuals who can make unique contributions to the Canadian economy and have relevant experience in farm management, athletics, or cultural activities.
+Canada’s Self-Employed Program is designed to streamline the immigration process for individuals who are motivated and can make unique contributions to the Canadian economy, and have relevant experience in farm management, athletics, or cultural activities.
 Applicants to this program must also possess the ability and intention to create a business after entering Canada that will at least create employment for themselves, while ideally creating additional jobs and benefits to Canada.

 Benefits of Canada’s Self-Employed Program